jvolker/Openframe-Processing/README.md

 1. Click `Add Artwork`
 2. Make sure you give your artwork a title
 3. Use `openframe-processing` as artwork format
 4. Enter the URL to your artwork into the field `URL where the artwork is hosted`.
 So far it supports URLs to PDE or ZIP files with packaged sketches.
+If you package your sketch using ZIP make sure the ZIP file is named the same as the sketch.
 5. Optionally enter a URL to a preview image of the sketch which is especially useful if you like to publish your artwork.
 6. Select the artwork by clicking the `push to frame` button